wjase/goreact-init/README.md

 Project features  a react app which proxies to the golang backend for rapis testing.

-UI  has react and redux and redux-thunk for asyncstate updates.
+UI has react and hooks for async state updates.